xen88/Meteor-Email-Autoresponder/README.md

 ```

-Once the object is sent to the API endpoint, an email is dispatched to the app owners email, then an autoresponder is sent to the senders email.
+- Email sent to the app owners email
+- Autoresponder sent to the senders email

 ### Run